 Throughout the program you will apply what you learn by creating a simple 4-page website that will have a "home", "about", "products/services" and "contact" pages.
 The contact page will include a web form your users can use to contact you.
 During class each student will be creating a nearly identical web site.
 The website you're building during classes is intended as an exercise only so that you can practice what you're learning and see how the tools and technologies come together to create a functional website.
 You will not be creating your own, unique website.
 However, once you finish the program you will have the skills you need to customize the website you built or create a new website from scratch!

 - 9:00am - 9:15am: Introductions, review of class syllabus and setting expectations.

 - 9:15am - 10:00am: Download and discuss the tools needed for website design.
 Overview of these applications and how to use them effectively.
-You'll be writing your code in a basic text editor - Notepad++ for Windows or TextWrangler for Mac.
+You'll be writing your code in a basic text editor called Sublime which is a free download for both Mac and Windows.
 Once you're ready to publish your site to the internet using FTP with an program called FileZilla.

 - 10:00am - 12:00pm: Introduction to HTML, doc types, page structure and important HTML tags.

 - 1:00pm - 2:00pm: Time to write your first web page.
 We'll focus on the HTML markup only so when you preview it in your web browser it's going to look pretty plain.
 Over the course of the next few days you'll see how pages come alive when you style them using Cascading Style Sheets (CSS).
 The instructor will be available to help you and answer any questions.